-- Bachelor of Arts (double degrees)
+- Bachelor of Arts (double degree)

-- Bachelor of Business (double degrees)
+- Bachelor of Business (double degree)

-- Bachelor of Communication Studies (double degrees)
+- Bachelor of Communication Studies (double degree)

-This means that you complete the two degrees at the same time, in just over five years compared to the seven years it would take if you studied for each separately.
+Gain a competitive edge and enhance your career options by choosing to study law alongside business, communications or arts.
+You can complete a double degree in as little as five years.
+It's a great way to expand your employment options and develop a broad range of skills; a trait that's highly sought after by employers.
+You complete the two degrees at the same time, in just over five years compared to the seven years it would take if you studied for each separately.
 Please refer to the following pages for more information.